Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/CombineMeshes/documentation.md

 * _group behavior_

   * Sets how input groups will behave.
-This can be `exclude meshes from groups` (will not combine meshes within input groups), `include meshes from groups` (will combine meshes within all input groups), and `combine per top-level group` (will only combine meshes within each input group).
+This can be `exclude meshes from groups` (will not combine meshes within input groups), `include meshes from groups` (will combine meshes within all input groups), or `combine per top-level group` (will only combine meshes within each input group).

 #### Outputs